clararajadel/jupyter-datacube-docker-singularity/README.md

 c.NotebookApp.allow_password_change = True
 c.ConfigurableHTTPProxy.command = ['configurable-http-proxy', '--redirect-port', '80']
 ```
+ ---

-   Notes about jupyter.py config:
+ **Notes about jupyter.py config:**
  - nbs: root directory
  - allow_origin: to all (to launch it from the VM)
  - port: 5200 (use one port that is not used by other users in the VM)
  - allow_root: because the project is shared maybe I should change to False
+ ---

 - **Access jupyter notebook**:
 ```
-(/home/clara/projects/jupyter-datacube-docker-singularity/jupy-docker) clara@LAPTOP-RKJGL9HN:~/projects/jupyter-datacube-docker-singularity/local$ jupyter notebook --config=./conf/jupyter
+$ jupyter notebook --config=./conf/jupyter
 ```

 ## 3. Docker